 My dissertation is an attempt (one which I continue to stand by) to solve a puzzle regarding our obligations to future generations that is known as the non-identity Problem.
 The Non-identity Problem arises for actions that affect both the quality of life and the identities of future individuals.
 The peculiar features of this kind of action leave it resistant to the traditional tools of moral assessment.
 I argue that we can solve the non-identity problem while retaining most of our ordinary moral commitments if we accept that the welfare of future generations contributes intrinsic moral value to states of affairs.

 My current work focuses primarily on the intersection of normative and applied ethics, especially the nature of our obligations to future generations.
-These days I am thinking about the following questions: Are non-human versions of the Non-identity Problem possible, and what are their moral implications?
+These days I am thinking about questions like: Are non-human versions of the Non-identity Problem possible, and can they tell us about our obligation to prevent environmental damage?
 Does equality contribute intrinsic or merely instrumental moral value to states of affairs?
-Is there a sound moral basis for discounting the future?
+Is there a sound moral basis for discounting future well-being?

-I also work on questions concerning the nature of harm and the nature of pleasure including: What is the connection between pleasure and desire?
+I also work on questions concerning the nature of harm and well-being including: What is the connection between pleasure and desire?
 Is there always a reason to avoid being harmed?
 In what sense is death harmful for the person who dies?

 Contact me about my research or teaching: duncandotpurvesatgmaildotcom